Create/edit './omvll_config.py' to configure the obfuscator and run:

 iOS

 Using O-MVLL with Xcode is a bit easier than Android since we don’t need to deal with different libstdc++/libc++.
-To enable O-MVLL, one needs to go to:
+To enable O-MVLL, one needs to set the following in Xcode:

 Build Settings > Apple Clang - Custom Compiler Flags > Other C/C++ Flags